sosier/LLM_Token_Frequency_Feature/README.md

 One use for this feature is as a way to identify candidate "glitch tokens" a la the infamous [SolidGoldMagikarp](https://www.alignmentforum.org/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation) token.
 Indeed, one leading hypothesis for the existence of these tokens is that they're tokens that appear in a model's tokenizer but never (or only very rarely) appear in the model's actual training data.
 As such, this is an extremely natural use for this feature.

-While I haven't fully investigated this, initial inspection suggests the tokens scored as least frequent by the feature align well with the list of anomalous tokens shared in [SolidGoldMagikarp II: technical details and more recent findings](https://www.alignmentforum.org/posts/Ya9LzwEbfaAMY8ABo/solidgoldmagikarp-ii-technical-details-and-more-recent).
+While I haven't conducted a thorough review, initial inspection suggests the tokens scored as least frequent by the feature align well with the list of anomalous tokens shared in [SolidGoldMagikarp II: technical details and more recent findings](https://www.alignmentforum.org/posts/Ya9LzwEbfaAMY8ABo/solidgoldmagikarp-ii-technical-details-and-more-recent).

 <img alt="Identifying Glitch Tokens" src="img/glitch_tokens.png" style="max-width:800px;"/>